 Storm Water Permit Compliance

-Davenport Engineering LLC now offers the following services to assist with Storm Water Compliance needs in Southern California:
+Davenport Engineering, Inc. now offers the following services to assist with Storm Water Compliance needs in Southern California:

 Storm Water Pollution Prevention Plan (SWPPP)

 Davenport Engineering can assist facilities with the development of a new Storm Water Pollution Prevention Plan or an update of an existing SWPPP.
 The new Industrial General Permit (IGP) included many changes to what a facility is required to detail in their SWPPP.
 Some of the notable changes required for the SWPPP include:

 - Addition of required Minimum Best Management Practices (BMPs)

 - Incorporation of pollutant Numeric Action Levels (NALs)

 Exceedance Response Action (ERA) Level 1 Evaluation & Report

 A Level 1 ERA evaluation must be completed by October 1st for the prior reporting year when a pollutant has exceeded the Numeric Action Level (NAL) on a facility’s Annual Report for the first time.
 A Qualified Industrial Stormwater Practitioner (QISP) must then complete an evaluation of the facility’s Storm Water Pollution Prevention Plan, Best Management Practices (BMPs), and Monitoring and Implementation Plan (MIP).
 The QISP will then make recommendations for new or improvements to existing BMPs, SWPPP revisions, and/or changes to the MIP to prevent future NAL Exceedances and help the facility return to Baseline.
 The BMP, SWPPP, and MIP changes must be summarized in an ERA Level 1 Report prepared by the QISP, which must be certified and submitted to the State Water Resources Control Board (SWRCB) via the SMARTS webtool prior to January 1st.